xiaoquqi/gitlab-sync/README.md

   --remote-group REMOTE_GROUP
                         Target group of remote github for backup.
-  --push-url PUSH_URL   Remote push url for backup target -d, --debug           Enable debug message.
+  --push-url PUSH_URL   Remote push url for backup target --force-push          Force push to remote by default --ignore-branches IGNORE_BRANCHES
+                        Not sync for ignore branches, ex: cherry-pick,dev,temp --allow-branches ALLOW_BRANCHES
+                        Only sync for allow branches, ex: master,main,qa. if not given, sync all branches.If ignore branches is given, thepriority is higher than this argument -d, --debug           Enable debug message.
   -v, --verbose         Show message in standard output.
 ```